 \subsubsection{\textbf{Performance in Pre-training Scenarios (RQ4)}}

-We investigate the potential of our semantically involved training mechanism as a pre-training technique to provide informative representations as initial embeddings for downstream models.
+We explore the potential of our semantically involved training mechanism as a pre-training technique for downstream models.
 Using the Yelp dataset, we utilize data from 2012 to 2017 for pre-training and divide the data from 2018 to 2019 into a training set, a validation set, and a test set (the downstream dataset).
 Both datasets contain the same users and items.
 We train vanilla LightGCN and our model on the pre-training dataset.
 The learned parameters are used to initialize the embeddings for vanilla LightGCN, which is then trained on the downstream dataset.
 Key findings from Table~\ref{tab:pretrain} are: \begin{itemize}[leftmargin=*]

 \item Pre-training with parameters yields superior results compared to no pre-training, regardless of whether it was done with the base model or our \model.
 This suggests that the pre-training dataset contains valuable collaborative information that helps predict user/item preferences and benefits downstream tasks.